7 Days San Francisco - Yellowstone National Park, Mt. Rushmore, Reno & Lake Tahoe

 Through the Great Salt Desert in the morning, the saline lake covers an area of around 1,700 square miles, but is subject to substantial fluctuations.
 Along the Emigration Canyon into Echo Canyon, visit the once traveled Oregon Trail.
 The trail represents the only corridor to the West.
 1843 was known as "The great migration" and over the next 25 years more than a half million people went west on the Trail.
 The highlights of the trail also includes: the historical landmarks of Independence Rock, Devil's Gate.
 Overnight stay in Casper.

-Mount Rushmore National Memorial, in South Dakota, is a monumental granite sculpture by Gutzon Borglum, located within the United States Presidential Memorial that represents the first 150 years of the history of the United States of America with 60-foot (18 m) sculptures of the heads of former United States presidents : George Washington , Thomas Jefferson, Theodore Roosevelt and Abraham Lincoln.
+has come to represent the freedom of the Native American spirit.
+Then visit Mount Rushmore National Memorial, a monumental granite sculpture by Gutzon Borglum.
+The monument represents the first 150 years of the history of the United States of America with 60-foot (18 m) sculptures of the heads of former United States presidents : George Washington , Thomas Jefferson, Theodore Roosevelt and Abraham Lincoln.
+Thereafter tour Bear country USA, a unique drive-thru wildlife park featuring North American wildlife such as bears, wolves, elk, buffalo in their natural environment.
 Continue to Devil’s Tower National Monument.
 ‘Bear Lodge’ was the Native American name for the Tower.
 This 865 foot column- a remnant of a volcanic eruption was renamed in 1875 by a scientific team escorted by Col. Richard I. Dodge.
 Overnight stay in Gillette.

-Visit Yellowstone National Park, the first and oldest National Park in the United States.
+Visit the Little Bighorn Battlefield and learn about how General George Custer and his forces were defeated by Sioux warriors on 25 June 1876.
+It was the biggest victory won by American Indians against the US Army but it was also a turning point for their way of life.
+Continue on to Yellowstone National Park, the first and oldest National Park in the United States.
 Highlights include: Yellowstone Canyon, Yellowstone Falls, Mud Volcano, Mammoth Hot Springs.
 There are also various wildlife that inhabits the Park from bison, elk, moose, and bear.
 Over night stay in West Yellowstone.

 Continue visit Yellowstone National Park: the Old Faithful Geyser, Rainbow Pool.
 Continue to Grand Teton National Park.
 The tallest peak rises to 13,770 feet.
 Twelve of the peaks in Teton reach above 12,000 feet and support a dozen mountain glaciers.
 In the afternoon visit the state of Wyoming and visit the western town of Jackson Hole.
 Arches made of elk antlers decorate the central plaza in this town with plenty of shops and restaurants around the area.
 Over night stay in Salt Lake City.

-Visit Utah State Capitol Building and Temple Square.
-Arrive in Reno, Nevada in the afternoon, the city known as "The Biggest Little City in the World", is the birthplace of the gaming corporation Harrah's Entertainment.
+Visit Utah State Capitol Building and historical Temple Square.
+Then travel to Salt Flats, a land of thick crust of salty soil.
+It looks like a magical wonderland covered with snow.
+The famous Bonneville Speedway is located in the western portion of the flats, where the world land speed records have been broken many times.
+The first transcontinental telephone line was also completed in the area.
+Arrive in Reno in the afternoon, the city known as "The Biggest Little City in the World", is the birthplace of the gaming corporation Harrah's Entertainment.
 Overnight stay in Reno.

-7. Reno - Lake Tahoe - Bay Area
+Day 7: Reno – Virginia City - Lake Tahoe – Bay Area

 |Date(s)||Double Occupancy||3rd Person||4th Person||Single Room||Child||Infant|